 The short answer is that audiences express demand for TV series irrespective of commercially negotiated rights.

-News about new TV shows travels quickly, and often audiences the world over are eagerly anticipating the launch of a new series in their country.
-Our Global TV Demand Report highlights just how important social media is, for example, in the discovery of new TV shows: Within seconds a consumer in the UK can be notified of a new TV show to watch by their friends in the US - even if it is a "stealth release".
+News about new content travels quickly, and often audiences the world over are eagerly anticipating the launch of a new series or movie in their country.
+Our Global TV Demand Report highlights just how important social media is, for example, in the discovery of new TV shows: Within seconds a consumer in the UK can be notified of a new TV show to watch by their friends in the US - even if it is a "stealth release."

 Let us examine a specific example, which is current as of March 2018.
 Hulu is currently not available in the United Kingdom, yet it managed to attract 9% of the total digital originals UK demand share in 2017: